knightsUCF/SpaceGame/design/design.md

+# On Beginning to Design the Gameplay

+Okay, great, we got all of the prelimenaires out of the way.

+We would like to begin designing the gameplay.

+Here is a rough order of elements:

+1) Procedural world
+  A) Generate 4 star systems to test, each star system is one yellow ball object, with a randomized number of planets, and colors
+  B) Generate procedural terrain on the planet.
+This will be an iterative process, but start with: (see diagram 1)

+Diagram 1 - Generating fauna

+This will have to go through phases

+1) First generate one model type on the surface
+ - create surfaces for each of the surfaces, triangle primitives, on which we can instantiate stuff by things we can preassign in advance, for the area location to make life easy
+2) Then generate different colors
+3) Then generate different arrangements
+4) From then on just iterate

 # Color Theming!

 Since this is a specific type of low poly game, we should heavily use color theming to our advantage.
 If we do, the audience will get the impression the game was stylized by a professional designer, which is what we want.
 Especially in VR, a styling game would look amazing.